jentery/mdia200/index.md

 *Friday, October 20th by 12pm* (no class; just a due date)

 * Please use Brightspace to submit Worksheet 2 (20% of your final mark) in DOCX, RTF, or PDF by noon today.

+## Week 8 (Oct.
+23 and 26): Media and Meaning

+*Monday, October 23rd*

+* Take a break.
+You don't need to do anything for today's meeting.
+* Today, I'll lecture on approaches to media and meaning and introduce Hopkinson's "Message in a Bottle" before you read it.

+*Thursday, October 26th*

+* Please read "Message in a Bottle" (PDF) before today's meeting.
+* Please review our [glossary](https://jentery.github.io/mdia200/glossary.html) for Weeks 7 and 8 and let me know if you'd like me to clarify or elaborate anywhere.
+* Today, we'll discuss "Message in a Bottle" and conduct a theatre of the imagination exercise.
+I'll also introduce some terms for engaging short fiction and text in media studies.

 # Policies